markedagain/neko/styleguide.md

 File contents **should** be restricted to 80 characters per line, ideally, but this is a nice ideal and not a strict requirement.
 However, stupidly long lines should be avoided.

 The ternary operator is super rad and should be used when applicable, but if you nest more than one ternary operator in a single statement that's basically the worst thing ever and you should feel bad about yourself.

+As a matter of good practice, pre-increment and pre-decrement should be used instead of post-increment and post-decrement, respectively, whenever casually incrementing or decrementing things.

 Commit messages